Izenda7Series/docs/known_issues.rst

    * - Defect
      - 17596
      - Tenant users are still seeing some modules after they have been disabled at the Tenant level.
    * - Defect
-     - 17594
-     - TenantID is used in Header of report instead of Tenant Name
-   * - Defect
      - 17583
      - MySQL - Column Sorting is not Alphabetically in Designer when selected in advanced settings of data model.